apccurtiss/vscode-jira-ticket-links/README.md

 ## Contributing / Feature Requests

-* Want more out of your friendly Jira ticket linker than simply Jira ticket links?
-Sure, you do you.
+* Want more out of your friendly Jira ticket linker than just Jira ticket links?
 Open an [issue](https://github.com/apccurtiss/vscode-jira-ticket-links/issues) and feel free to make a pull request.